The Friends of White Water Shaker Village is continuing the restoration at White Water Shaker Village in Crosby Township near Harrison, Ohio.

 What is the White Water Shaker Village?

 White Water is one of 24 communal villages founded in the United States between 1787 and 1824 by the United Society of Believers in Christ's Second Appearing, generally called the "Shakers."
-It is the only remaining village of five Ohio Shaker villages, retaining most of its original buildings in their original settings and home of the only standing brick Shaker meeting house in the country.
+It is the only remaining village of five Ohio Shaker villages, retaining many of its original buildings in their original settings and home of the only standing brick Shaker meeting house in the country.

 Directions are on the Visit Us page.